Wild whale shark in open ocean near Puerto Princesa, Palawan Philippines

 🔭

-Active Wildlife Scouting Binoculars + drone when conditions allow — calm approach
+Active Wildlife Scouting Binoculars + drone when conditions allow — no sighting promise

 🤿